 Immigration: 1860s to present day

 In their homelands in the 19th century they had no work, or were badly paid.
 Facing poverty and hardship in their villages or towns, they dreamed of a better future in the ‘land on the edge of the world’.
-The Second World War and a Communist takeover in Greece made many Greeks from eastern Europe homeless.
+The Second World War and Communist takeover in Eastern Europe made many Greeks homeless.
 A large number came to New Zealand.
-In 1974 Turkey invaded Cyprus, leading to another surge in Greek arrivals.
+In 1974 Türkiye invaded Cyprus, leading to another surge in Greek arrivals.

 Living in New Zealand